Oncampus Jobs Code of Practice - Students

 - Students requiring information or guidance on a range of issues not directly relating to a vacancy, e.g. writing a CV, information about financial support, will be directed to an appropriate source, usually within the University.
 Careers, Employability and Skills offers a programme of workshops designed to support students in developing their skills for employment.
-For details of these workshops and other services offered please visit our website for further information.
+For details of these workshops and other services offered please visit MyFuture for further information.

 - Oncampus Jobs does not employ graduates.
 This service is only open to enrolled and registered students currently attending a course of study at Queens University Belfast and Graduands of Queens University, Belfast.
 Student status is normally conferred from the date and time of full registration to midnight on the date of the first available graduation unless stated otherwise in the pathway regulations.
 In line with this, if a student decides to defer their graduation to a later date and he/she is working through Oncampus Jobs, their contract will automatically end on the first available date for graduation.

 - Students are expected to be aware of their study commitments and not to take employment which will adversely affect their academic work.
 Please note that full-time students should not work in excess of 15 hours per week, except during vacations or other times when a student does not have the usual study pressures. (student status permitting as per academic level and/ or Home Office requirements).